robertpeteuil/auto-host-config/README.md

 - `config-sys`: configure SSH security, enable no-spoof, install fail2ban and (optionally) set user account for Ansible use

 **Settings**
-- The host inventory file is the file named `inventory`
 - Configuration settings are consolidated in the file `config.yml`
 - Settings also exist in the default folder for each role
   - Advanced Ansible users can remove the `vars_files` section from the playbooks and use the settings files within each role.